gzeinnumer/MyLibLogError/README.md

 #
 ### Step 1.
-If you has get permission, you can run function inside `onRequestPermissionsResult`  `onSuccessCheckPermitions`.
+If you has get permission, you can run function `onSuccessCheckPermitions` inside `onRequestPermissionsResult`.
 **Remember : You only need use this function 1 TIME in your FirstActivity(on Manifest) or Activity that you use to request permission**:

 ```java